 Private Nonprofit Applicants must wait for account creation approval from the Recipient before submitting an RPA.
-As stated previously, if you are required to submit an application for an SBA loan. then please submit your request for account creation in Grants Portal at the same time.
+As stated previously, if you are required to submit an application for an SBA loan, then please submit your request for account creation in Grants Portal at the same time.
 You do not need to wait to receive your SBA determination letter before you submit your Request for Public Assistance.
-Please submit your RPA by [transition] January 6th.
+Please submit your RPA by [transition] January 11th for the original 10 counties and January 20th for the additional 51 counties.

-This section describes how an Applicant who has a current Grants Portal account may submit its RPAs: simple, it's directly through Grants Portal.
+This section describes how an Applicant who has a Grants Portal account may submit its RPAs: simple, it's directly through Grants Portal.